eslint/js/README.md

 ## Frequent and Incremental Releases

 Espree will not do giant releases.
 Releases will happen periodically as changes are made and incremental releases will be made towards larger goals.
 For instance, we will not have one big release for ECMAScript 6 support.
-Instead, we will implement ECMAScript 6, piece-by-piece, hiding those pieces behind an `ecmaVersion` property that you can opt-out of if you don't want to use those features.
+Instead, we will implement ECMAScript 6, piece-by-piece, hiding those pieces behind an `ecmaFeatures` property that allows you to opt-in to use those features.

 ## Contributing